s7evinkelevra/Agent-Model/README.md

 The host is a diploid organism that can reproduce sexually.
 With whom the host reproduces is determined by the reproduction regime and when is dependent on host fitness.
 A host can carry one or more MHC loci with 2 alleles each.
 If there are 2 or more loci, linkage/recombination could be considered.

 The hosts alleles represent the Peptide Binding Domain (PBD) of MHC-I molecule, which can bind to a repertoire of epitopes.
-The size of that repertoire is promiscuity of that MHC-I variant.
+The size of that repertoire is the promiscuity of that MHC-I variant.
 Which epitopes the MHC-I variant can bind is represented by the 2D-coordinates in the epitope/paratope space, the size of the repertoire is represented by the area covered in the epitope/paratope space.

-Fitness calculation is relative (to maintain constant population size), such that the number of offspring is always equal the number of dying hosts.
+Fitness calculation is relative (to maintain a constant population size), such that the number of offspring is always equal the number of dying hosts.
 More details in the fitness calculation Section.

 ##### Properties
   - Locus/Loci